 Open another layer of Blokoshka, and reveal a yellow building representing Warsaw, another city that was essentially leveled by the Nazis in World War II.
 Finally, the smallest architectural nesting doll is a blue Panelák, a pre-fab concrete tower representative of the places where many Czechs still live today.

-“Perhaps thanks to realisations like Blokoshka this kind of architecture will stop being perceived merely as a shameful reminiscence of unrealised dreams of urban utopia.
+“Perhaps thanks to realizations like Blokoshka this kind of architecture will stop being perceived merely as a shameful reminiscence of unrealized dreams of urban utopia.
 With our project we just try to contribute in a playful and refreshing way to promoting a new perspective on housing estates."

 Find out more about Blokoshka on Zupagrafika's website, here.